The Qmod Workshop - Part 2: Higher-Level Concepts

 show(qprog)

-operation concatenates the registers to the output register res
+The second bind operation concatenates the variables back to the res output variable.

-If you want to validate your results without looking at the full solution, compare them to running using Classiq’s built-in prepare_state
+To validate your results without looking at the full solution, compare them to running using the Classiq built-in prepare_state function.

 from classiq import *